Geology of Mars: Impact craters

 Crater morphology provides information about the physical structure and composition of the surface and subsurface at the time of impact.
 For example, the size of central peaks in Martian craters is larger than comparable craters on Mercury or the Moon.
 In addition, the central peaks of many large craters on Mars have pit craters at their summits.
 Central pit craters are rare on the Moon but are very common on Mars and the icy satellites of the outer Solar System.
 Large central peaks and the abundance of pit craters probably indicate the presence of near-surface ice at the time of impact.
 Polewards of 30 degrees of latitude, the form of older impact craters is rounded out ("softened") by acceleration of soil creep by ground ice.

 The most notable difference between Martian craters and other craters in the Solar System is the presence of lobate (fluidized) ejecta blankets.
 Many craters at equatorial and mid-latitudes on Mars have this form of ejecta morphology, which is thought to arise when the impacting object melts ice in the subsurface.
 Liquid water in the ejected material forms a muddy slurry that flows along the surface, producing the characteristic lobe shapes.
 The crater Yuty is a good example of a rampart crater, which is so called because of the rampart-like edge to its ejecta blanket.

 Martian craters are commonly classified by their ejecta.
 Craters with one ejecta layer are called single-layer ejecta (SLE) craters.
 Craters with two superposed ejecta blankets are called double-layer ejecta (DLE) craters, and craters with more than two ejecta layers are called multiple-layered ejecta (MLE) craters.
 These morphological differences are thought to reflect compositional differences (i.e. interlayered ice, rock, or water) in the subsurface at the time of impact.

 Martian craters show a large diversity of preservational states, from extremely fresh to old and eroded.
 Degraded and infilled impact craters record variations in volcanic, fluvial, and eolian activity over geologic time.
 Pedestal craters are craters with their ejecta sitting above the surrounding terrain to form raised platforms.
 They occur because the crater's ejecta forms a resistant layer so that the area nearest the crater erodes more slowly than the rest of the region.
-Some pedestals are hundreds of meters above the surrounding area, meaning that hundreds of meters of material were eroded away.
+Some pedestals were hundreds of meters above the surrounding area, meaning that hundreds of meters of material were eroded.
 Pedestal craters were first observed during the Mariner 9 mission in 1972.